h-vn/draft-ietf-radext-tls-psk/draft-ietf-radext-tls-psk.md

 ## PSK Identities

-This section offers advice on both requirements for PSK identities, and on usability.
+This section offers advice on both requirements for PSK Identities, and on usability.

 ### PSK Identity Requirements

-{{RFC6614}} is silent on the subject of PSK identities, which is an issue that we correct here.
-Guidance is required on the use of PSK identities, as the need to manage identities associated with PSK is a new requirement for NAS management interfaces, and is a new requirement for RADIUS servers.
+{{RFC6614}} is silent on the subject of PSK Identities, which is an issue that we correct here.
+Guidance is required on the use of PSK Identities, as the need to manage identities associated with PSK is a new requirement for NAS management interfaces, and is a new requirement for RADIUS servers.

-RADIUS systems implementing TLS-PSK MUST support identities as per {{RFC4279, Section 5.3}}, and MUST enable configuring TLS-PSK identities in management interfaces as per {{RFC4279, Section 5.4}}.
+RADIUS systems implementing TLS-PSK MUST support identities as per {{RFC4279, Section 5.3}}, and MUST enable configuring TLS-PSK Identities in management interfaces as per {{RFC4279, Section 5.4}}.

 The historic methods of signing RADIUS packets have not yet been broken, but they are believed to be much less secure than modern TLS.
 Therefore, when a RADIUS shared secret is used to sign RADIUS/UDP or RADIUS/TCP packets, that shared secret MUST NOT be used with TLS-PSK.
 If the secrets were to be reused, then an attack on historic RADIUS cryptography could be trivially leveraged to decrypt TLS-PSK sessions.